-What you know about it Examples to show it Definition
+What you l about it know Examples show it to Definition

 Agriculture

 Nomadism

-- 7. Extended work in groups: Identify the value of agriculture and the prospects for the future of agriculture in Uganda, regionally and globally. - 8.
-Extended work in groups: Investigate the evolution and progress in development of agricultural activities in your community and other regions in Uganda.
+7. Extended work in groups: Identify the value of agriculture and the prospects for the future of agriculture in Uganda, regionally and globally.

+8. Extended work in groups: Investigate the evolution and progress in development of agricultural activities in your community and other regions in Uganda.